D'Oyly Carte Island

 D'Oyly Carte Island is a small private island in the River Thames, England, administratively and historically part of Weybridge, near its other inhabited islands and near part of Old Shepperton, on the reach above Sunbury Lock, 200 metres downstream from Shepperton Lock.
 Before 1890 the island was known as Folly Eyot.
-The impresario Richard D'Oyly Carte bought the island in about 1890 and built the 13-bedroom Eyot House on the property.
+The impresario Richard D'Oyly Carte bought the island in about 1890 and built the 13-bedroom Eyot House on the property, completed in 1898.
 His widow sold the island, and it was last sold in 2021.

 Geography

 The wooded island is 145 metres in length, and apart from its two points, 30 to 45 metres in width.
 It is 16.8 mi from Charing Cross, London.
 Weybridge is the parish and post town.
 Elmbridge and Surrey County Council are the district and county-level local authorities.

 Etymology

 The island was called Folly Eyot until the eponymous owner bought it.
 Richard D'Oyly Carte was the producer of the Gilbert and Sullivan comic operas from 1875 to 1896, founder of the Savoy Theatre and Royal English Opera House (now the Palace Theatre) in London, and a hotelier.
-He bought the island in about 1890, and it acquired his middle name and surname.
+He bought the island in about 1890 and gave it his middle name and surname.